ZealynxSecurity/Revert-Protocol/README.md

 In summary, we would like to emphasize the enormous complexity and difficulty of performing Formal Verification tests on such a large project with so many on-chain dependencies.

 Please contact us if you have any questions about the project, tool, or need assistance in implementing new configurations.

 ---

+### Summary

+---

+The contracts AutoExit, AutoRange, V3Utils, InterestRateModelFV, AutoCompound, V3Oracle, and V3Vault have been analyzed.
+Various tests have been written to verify the integrity and security of the invariants specified in each contract.

+We have thoroughly analyzed and tested each of the protocol's invariants.
+After an in-depth analysis, we have confirmed through Formal Verification that the invariants hold true, ensuring that the protocol has a strong and secure foundation.

+---